|

 ![]() |

 city walls.
 Its outside roads are much nicer (and wider).
-Here is an example
+This particular

-Acqua Calda and acts as a western bypass of the city, is typically -- as
+route serves Acqua Calda and acts as a western bypass of the city.
+As is

 signed as the "tangenziale" with no number or even route name